 Date Published: 18-Nov-2009

-They were killed after the car they were travelling in collided with a truck on the main Milltown to Ballindine road after half past seven.
+The women, who are all in their twenties, and understood to be students in Galway, were killed after the car they were travelling in collided with a truck on the main Milltown to Ballindine road around half past seven.

 Galway County VEC Chief takes High Court case

 The High Court is hearing arguments from the state in an action brought by two VEC bosses who are challenging the loss of an annual allowance worth 12 and a half thousand euro.

 Former president of the GAA Joe McDonagh who’s the CEO of County Galway VEC and Dr Katie Sweeney, CEO of Mayo VEC, say a special Transport Liaison Officers Allowance should not have been cut, even though that part of their role no longer operates.

 Lawyers for the Department of Education deny the allowance is part of their pay.

 The case is in the context of planned changes within the VEC system under the Croke Park agreement.

 Planning go ahead for community facility in Doughiska

 Date Published: 09-May-2013

 A hotel in the city is to be changed into a community facility.